-In some circumstances, eliminating or even reducing caffeine in the diet can trigger Caffeine withdrawal symptoms.
-Many are mild -- being irritable after missing morning coffee, for example -- but some caffeine withdrawal symptoms are serious, and caffeine withdrawal has been recognized as a disorder.
+In some circumstances, eliminating or even reducing caffeine in the diet can trigger caffeine withdrawal symptoms.
+While many of the effects are mild, being irritable after missing morning coffee, for example, but some caffeine withdrawal symptoms are serious.
+Enough so that caffeine withdrawal has been recognized as a disorder.
 Learn what to expect from caffeine withdrawal (including when it occurs and which symptoms are common), as well as how to reduce caffeine withdrawal symptoms.

 When Do Caffeine Withdrawal Symptoms Occur?